How to Replace a Toilet Flush Valve

 Install the New Flush Valve

-An adjustable flush valve is a good option because it can be set to whatever height is necessary; however, most universal flush valves with work with the majority of toilets.
-Make sure the big flush valve gasket goes on the inside of the toilet tank and the nut and washer on the outside.
+An adjustable flush valve is a good option, because it can be set to whatever height is necessary.
+However, most universal flush valves will work with most toilets.

 Set the Tank Onto the Bowl